 Fisherman found not guilty of murdering Irish man in Australia

-Andrew Doan was accused of fatally stabbing John McCarthy in head with screwdriver
+Andrew Doan was accused of fatally stabbing John McCarthy in the head with screwdriver

 Charles McCarthy, an Irish father-of-two died in Perth, Western Australia.

-A fisherman has been found not guilty of murdering an Irish father-of-two in Australia.

-Andrew Doan (35) was accused of fatally stabbing Charles John McCarthy (32) in the head with a screwdriver during a fight next to Perth’s Swan River in 2017.
+A fisherman who was accused of fatally stabbing an Irish man in the head with a screwdriver during a riverside fight about a comment perceived as racist has been cleared of murder.

-After brief deliberation, jurors found Mr Doan not guilty of both murder and an alternative charge of manslaughter on Friday following a trial in the Supreme Court of Western Australia.

-Mr Doan, a father-of-one, had spent more than one year behind bars.
+Andrew Doan (35) walked free from the Supreme Court on Friday after a jury took just one hour to find him not guilty of murdering father-of-two Charles John McCarthy in East Fremantle on December 23rd, 2017.

-The trial heard how Mr Doan had been fishing with his friend Tien Vu Huynh in East Fremantle in the early hours of December 23rd, 2017 when Mr McCarthy, his wife Nicole and friend Jason Mikel Curran walked by.
+Mr Doan had been fishing in the Swan River with his friend Tien Vu Huynh in the early hours of the morning when he became embroiled in an argument with Mr McCarthy (32) his wife Nicole and their friend Jason Curran.

+The group was drunk and walking to the Tradewinds Hotel after a Christmas party.

 Mr Doan said that when the men saw him and Mr Huynh emerging from the water, they asked: “Have you caught much?”